Menu

 A family of trillium bloom in the dappled sun of a spring woodland garden.

-A family of trillium likely volunteers in a woodland garden of dappled sunlight.
+A family of trillium are unlikely volunteers in a woodland garden of dappled sunlight.
+These were most likely propagated by ants!

 A photograph of a decaying tabla given to the earth in offering, a painted face on a brick, and a rock with lush ground cover abound.